harvesthill/reddit-wiki-archive/steroids/insulin.md

 ##WARNING / DISCLAIMER

 Insulin can be very risky if you do not know what you are doing.
-If you have the mentality that **MORE IS BETTER**, it is recommend **AVOID** even trying insulin.
 This hormone can be potentially fatal if taken recklessly - you run the risk of permanent brain damage, coma, or even death.

-The risk may not be the worth the reward. /r/steroids should not be your only source for information and is not responsible for your choices, so know all the facts &amp; research thoroughly **BEFORE** trying insulin.
+The risk may not be the worth the reward. /r/steroids should not be your only source for information and is not responsible for your choices, so know all the facts &amp; research thoroughly before trying insulin.

 ##Intro